HomePMDC NLE Step 1Anatomy

 Question 3

-A 45-year-old construction worker presents to the emergency department after falling from a ladder, landing on an outstretched hand.
-He complains of inability to extend his wrist and fingers, a condition often described as "wrist drop."
-He also reports numbness on the dorsum of his hand.
+A 35-year-old construction worker presents to the emergency department after falling asleep with his arm draped over the back of a chair ("Saturday night palsy").
+He complains of an inability to extend his wrist and fingers, and a loss of sensation over the posterior aspect of his forearm and hand.
 Which of the following nerves is most likely injured in this patient?

 C) Radial nerve